-Internal treatments where a vulnerable person is at risk.
-The risk will be assessed at the time of booking (generally we cannot treat if a person is displaying symptoms of COVID-19 and self isolating).
-If a treatment is refused please understand that it is for the safety of yourself and our operatives at this time.
+On booking you will be required to notify us if a vulnerable person is at risk.
+We cannot treat if a person is displaying symptoms of COVID-19 and self isolating.
+If a treatment is refused please understand that it is for the safety of yourself and our operatives.

-For an internal treatment you maintain strict social distancing.
-Our operative will be wearing full personal protective equipment and you will need to stay in another room whilst the treatment is conducted.
+You will need to stay in another room whilst the treatment is being conducted.

-Payment will not be taken at the time of the visit.
-You will be contacted within 24 hours of the visit by a member of our admin staff who will take payment over the phone by debit or credit card.
+Payment will not be taken by the operative.
+The operative will carry out an assessment and then contact the office to advise them of the charge to be made prior to treatment.
+A member of our admin staff will call you straight back and take payment over the phone by debit or credit card.

 Ants form nests in gardens, under paving stones, in foundations or occasionally within buildings.